aysanaghazadeh/SensoryAds/rebuttal.md

 > The T2I benchmarking is shallow.
 Only five models are tested, with approximately 75 images per model, fixed random seeds, and some quantization.
 This limited scope is insufficient to draw generalizable conclusions across a rapidly evolving T2I ecosystem, especially given the variation in prompt formats, diffusion steps, and stylistic priors across models.

+* We find this in contradiction with second strength point, and would appreciate it if you could explain and resolve the contradiction.
+In second strength point, the benchmarked is recognized as cohesive with a complete setup and here it is called shallow.
 * We annotated 75 images, the number of images generated by each model in our evaluation setup is 700 for Sensory Ad generation and 960 for Sensory Image Generation.
-* We have annotated 50 more generated images.
-However, the goal of annotated images is solely for evaluation of our EvoSense metric and we rely on the metric for evaluation of the models in the benchmark.
+* We have annotated 50 more generated images which will release with the previously annotated images upon the acceptance of paper.
+However, the goal of annotated images is solely for evaluation of our EvoSense metric, and we rely on the metric for evaluation of the models in the benchmark.
 * We agree that with the current rapidly evolving T2I ecosystem, no finding is guaranteed to stay the same.
 In fact, we believe the big part of the contribution of benchmarks to the field is to find the shortcoming of current methods, to address them and evolve the methods.
+And we hope with this benchmark we introduce a significantly underexplored research for future research.

 ### [W6] Agreement Evaluation